kristus123/game-engine/tasks.md

-# Shoot chickens
+# Misc refactor

-in NextLevel.js, we can add some chickens and shoot them
+- Make Sprite.js more generic, aka more responsibility out of it so we can use it for other sprite images as well